deepakdpyqaz/deepakdpyqaz/README.md

-# I am Deepak Prakash and I welcome you to my github
+# Deepak Prakash

-## About Me
+SDE at Flipkart.
+Pursued Computer Science and Engineering (Artificial Intelligence) from NSUT.

-I am currently working as a software engineer at Flipkart.
-I pursued B.tech in Computer science (AI) from Netaji Subash University of Technology Delhi.
-I had experience in working as a software developer in ION and as a backend developer in winzo games.
-I am interested in AI specially deep neural networks.
-I love challenges and is always ready to find out the most simple and effective solutions for them.
-My skills include python, django, flask, react js and tensorflow.
+My passion lies in Artificial Intelligence, particularly in deep neural networks.
+I thrive on challenges and am dedicated to crafting simple and effective solutions for complex problems.

-I love watching and playing cricket and am also very fond of travelling and visiting to new places.
-I always want to explore whether it is new things or new technologies.
+Beyond work, I enjoy watching and playing cricket, traveling, and exploring new places.
+I have a keen interest in discovering new technologies and ideas, embracing every opportunity to broaden my horizons.